RaphaelSheikh/sqlalchemy-challenge/README.md

 ## **Instructions**

 Congratulations!
 I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii.
 To help with my trip planning, I decide to do a climate analysis about the area.
-The following sections outline the steps that you need to take to accomplish this task.
+The following sections outline the steps that I need to take to accomplish this task.

                                   Part 1: Analyze and Explore the Climate Data